 To book your experience see the FlyOver Canada website.

 Ticket prices vary based on the numbers of projected visitors to FlyOver Canada.
-As of mid-June 2021, adult tickets range between $23 and $26.
+As of late September in 2022, adult tickets range between $25 and $35.
+Kids under the age of 16 pay about $10 less than the adult rates.
 Prices tend to be higher on Fridays and weekends.
-Students (ages 13 to 21) and seniors pay $6 less than adults.
-Meanwhile, kids under the age of 13 pay $10 less than the adult price.

 TIP: Book in advance online to get the lowest prices.
 If you buy your tickets at the gate on the day you’ll pay slightly more.
 Also, if you see both Hawaii from Above and the regular FlyOver Canada film at the same time you’ll save close to 20% compared to buying the two tickets separately.